BlinkTagInc/gtfs-to-html/README.md

     DEBUG=gtfs-to-html npm start

-With this running, you can open HTML `[http://localhost:3000](http://localhost:3000)` in your browser and browser timetables.
+With this running, you can open [http://localhost:3000](http://localhost:3000) in your browser and view all timetables.
 Note that this only works after GTFS has been imported to mongodb and mongodb is running locally.